Powershell: Great but Inconsistent

 Get-Process

-but you can ask it a specific process with:
+but you can also ask it for a specific process:

 Get-Process -Id 1